Skip to Main Content

 Science Direct

 Science Direct is a large database for the physical, life, and social sciences.
 It indexes the publications of Elsevier, one of the largest scientific publishers in the world.
 We have full-text access to about 1000 of the journals in the database (but to none of the books).
-Use the ScienceDirect search engine if 1) you find it produces better results for your topic, or 2) you like it better than Academic Search Complete.
+Use the ScienceDirect database if you find it produces better results for your topic.

 We recommend that you use Science Direct's Advanced Search function (which is not the default search screen).
 Here's how you find it: